abhard6/CS411Project/README.md

 Instalation
 ----------
-(in the command line on your computer, if it's a mac or linux)
+(in the command line on your computer, if it's a mac or linux, from the main directory of this project)

     mysql -h localhost -u root -p
     CREATE USER 'socsenti_rift'@'localhost' IDENTIFIED BY 'cs411';
     CREATE DATABASE socsenti_rift;
     GRANT ALL PRIVILEGES ON socsenti_rift.* TO 'socsenti_rift'@'localhost';
+    connect socsenti_rift;
+    source CreateDB.sql;

 In your IDE, run DemoApplication.java.
 Or, in the command line run